odsogunro/odsogunro.github.io/_pages/about.md

 I am a first-year PhD Student in the Whiting School of Engineering at The Johns Hopkins University, where I am affiliated with the Human Language Technology Center of Excellence (HLTCOE) [+](https://hltcoe.jhu.edu)  and the Center for Language and Speech Processing (CLSP) [+](https://www.clsp.jhu.edu).
 I am under the Department of Electrical and Computer Engineering (ECE) [+](https://engineering.jhu.edu/ece/) , where I work in Najim Dehak's Laboratory  [+](https://engineering.jhu.edu/najim/index.html) .

-I graduated from Stevens Institute of Technology [*](https://www.stevens.edu) with a M.Eng. in Computer Engineering.
-Prior to that, I graduated from a joint university dual-degree program; New York University [*](https://www.nyu.edu) with a B.Sc. in Mathematics and Stevens Institute of Technology with a B.Eng. in Electrical Engineering.
+I graduated from Stevens Institute of Technology[+](https://www.stevens.edu) with a M.Eng. in Computer Engineering.
+Prior to that, I graduated from a joint university dual-degree program; New York University[+](https://www.nyu.edu) with a B.Sc. in Mathematics and Stevens Institute of Technology with a B.Eng. in Electrical Engineering.

 My current research focus resides in affective (not effective) computing and speech emotion recognition.
 In the past, I did research in bio-inspired swarm intelligence.
 In my off-season, I enjoy cooking, traveling, and watching sci-fi movies.